SaiCharanThakellapati/Assignment02_Thakellapati/README.md

 7.continue onto IA-148 N
 locations around the museum that you would recommend for others
 - The Rail's 3D Virtual Train ride
-- The Rail's Steam loco Simulator
+- The Rail's Steam loco Simulato
 - The Rail's Miniature India and Indoor Gallery is famous among children [Aboutfile](AboutMe.md)